 Individual agencies also have emergency management response plans.
-For example, the Department of Agriculture and Water Resources has the Critical Incident Response Plan (CIRP) which details the role of the department in an emergency and the conduct of its response operations.
+For example, the Department of Agriculture, Water and the Environment has the Critical Incident Response Plan (CIRP) which details the role of the department in an emergency and the conduct of its response operations.

 What systems are in place to quickly identify FMD?

 The most important people in identifying and notifying FMD are usually stock owners and others who work with livestock.
 They should notify suspicious symptoms immediately to their local vet so that appropriate biosecurity arrangements to contain the spread of disease are instigated as quickly as possible.